On Dimension-dependent concentration for convex Lipschitz functions in product spaces: Introduction

 \section{Introduction}

 Concentration in product probability spaces is an active research direction with numerous available results (see, in particular, monographs \cite{Ledoux,BLM}).
-Among classical examples of such results are Bernstein--type inequalities \cite[Chapter~2]{BLM} for linear combinations of independent random variables, and the isoperimetric inequality in the Gauss space which implies subgaussian dimension--free concentration \cite{ST,BorGauss} (see also \cite{Ehrhard,BobkovGauss} as well as \cite[Theorem~V.1]{MS}).
+Among classical examples of such results are Bernstein-type inequalities \cite[Chapter~2]{BLM} for linear combinations of independent random variables, and the isoperimetric inequality in the Gauss space which implies subgaussian dimension-free concentration \cite{ST,BorGauss} (see also \cite{Ehrhard,BakryLedoux,BobkovGauss,BartheMaurey} as well as \cite[Theorem~V.1]{MS}).

 Let $(\Omega_i,\Sigma_i,\mu_i)$, $i\geq 1$, be probability spaces, and for a given $n\geq 1$, let $\mathcal F_n$ be a subset of real valued measurable functions $f$ on the product space $(\prod_{i=1}^n \Omega_i, \prod_{i=1}^n\Sigma_i,\mu_1\times\dots\times \mu_n)$.
 A question is to estimate for every $t>0$ the quantity